 Pictures from left to right: pepper frittata (made with egg), pumpkin hummus with pepper and breadsticks, egg fingers with smashed avocado, smooth nut butter with apple fingers

 Dairy and Alternative Foods- yoghurt, fromage frais, cream cheese, hard cheese, milk.

 Pictures from left to right: cheese triangles with pretzels, mini pizzas with cheese and vegetables, plain yoghurt with mashed raspberries, cheese stars with crackers

 Check out some of our favourite children’s snacks:

 Healthy Snacks for Toddlers Tip Sheet

-Below is our newly developed Healthy Snacks for Toddlers leaflet.
-This is a fantastic resource for early years settings and families.
+Our Healthy Snacks for Toddlers tip sheet is a fantastic resource for early years settings and families.
 Click here to download your FREE copy!

 Support for Early Years settings